AdminTurnedDevOps/ABox/README.md

 | `make image` | Docker, to build the guest disk |
 | `abox` / `--probe-vm` | `abox` + `abox-vmm` + libkrun VM |

+`~/Library/Caches/ABox/images/abox-guest.raw` is the **base guest disk** (Alpine + git + `abox-guest`).
+Think of it like the MicroVMs golden hard-drive image.
+Sessions do not boot that file read/write.
+On start, ABox clones it (APFS copy-on-write when available) to:

+`~/Library/Application Support/ABox/sessions/<session-id>/root.raw`

+The microVM attaches that session disk.
+Repo snapshot and agent work land there.
+The cache image stays the clean template for the next session.

+Each session also gets a small read-only `config.raw` (session id, capability, model, keys).
+That is not the OS disk.

 ## Quickstart

 From this repo (or any directory).
 If Git is missing, dirty, or has no commits, ABox copies the files into a private snapshot and leaves your host Git alone.

 `make image`: uses Docker once to pack a raw Alpine disk (`~/Library/Caches/ABox/images/abox-guest.raw`): base OS, git, patch, and abox-guest.
 Needed the first time, or when you want a full disk rebuild.
-Depends on make guest.
+Depends on `make guest`.

 `make build` compiles the three binaries into bin/:
 - `abox`: host TUI